adamc1994/ALaBO/README.md

 **Applications**

-ALaBO has been successfully applied to the self-optimisation of catalytic reactions, including the Suzuki–Miyaura cross-coupling reaction, achieving high yields with a limited number of experiments.
+ALaBO has been successfully applied to the self-optimisation of catalytic reactions, including the Suzuki–Miyaura cross-coupling reaction, achieving high yields with a limited number of experiments (see reference below).
 Its ability to handle mixed-variable spaces makes it suitable for various chemical engineering and process optimisation tasks.

 **Reference**